mulle-sde/mulle-sde/README.md

-buildtool      | Support for build environment and tools like **cmake** . extra          | Support for extra features like **git**. meta           | A wrapper for extensions (usually buildtool+runtime+extra). oneshot        | A special kind of extra extension, that can be installed multiple times but is not upgradable. runtime        | Support for language/runtime combinations like C with X11.
+buildtool      | Support for build environment and tools like **cmake** . extra          | Support for extra features like **git**. meta           | A wrapper for extensions (usually buildtool+runtime+extra). oneshot        | A special kind of extra extension, that can be installed multiple times but is not upgradable.
+Used primarily for source files. runtime        | Support for language/runtime combinations like C or Objective-C.

 Extensions are installable plugins.
 The package [mulle-sde-developer](//github.com/mulle-sde/mulle-sde-developer) provides the basic set of extension.
 Use *list* to see the *extensions* installed on your system: